greynewell/najara/README.md

 ## Development
 Najara was initially created by writing an [OpenAPI Spec](https://swagger.io/specification/).
 This design spec was used to generate initial documentation and to structure the project.
 Development progresses from this point in a test-driven and iterative manner.
 The biggest goal of this project is to maintain 100% test coverage.

+### Installing Packages
+In order to add a package to the environment:
+- Install the package with pipenv `pipenv install packagename`
+- Update the lock `pipenv lock`
+- Update the lambda layer `pipenv lock -r > dependencies/requirements.txt`